workout intensity

 Deep Breathing

 Looking for a quick way to improve your mental health?
 Try deep breathing exercises.
 These are fast, and are correlated with lower anxiety and stress levels.
 If you’re working a hectic startup schedule, these exercises can help you calm down.
-With 30 minutes per day of deep breathing exercises, 40 participants in a study in China displayed lower stress and cortisol levels following the end of an 8 week period.
-Deep breathing exercises are fast, and are great for releasing tension that you have built up.
+Regular deep breathing exercises have a well-established benefit for reducing stress levels.

 Jumping Jacks

 Jumping jacks are a great exercise for cardiovascular health.
 They are often part of a high intensity interval training program.
-Following a 20 minute, 4 time per week, 4 week series of jumping jacks and HIIT exercises, participants in a study showed lower stress levels and lower resting heart rate.
+Following a series of jumping jacks and HIIT exercises, participants in a study demonstrated a lower risk for cardiovascular disease.
 This demonstrates that quick and simple cardiovascular exercises for a brief period of time on a daily basis can impact your cardiovascular health and overall stress level.
 The study recommended exercising within 64% to 94% of the recommended maximum heart rate for the most benefit.

 How Often Should I Do Home Workouts?